 I watched fencing for the first time.
 Women’s Sabre Team Bronze Medal match between Korea and Italy – Korea won.

 I learned 3 things.

-2. Fencers scream between points – not just a hearty yell, but a full-throated shriek.
+2. Fencers scream between points – not just a hearty whoop, but a full-throated shriek.

 3. Both sides always think that they won the point and turn to the judge to confirm.